 TRAVEL & ACCOMODATION

 Address: 1532 Arts Centre, Elton Rd, Bristol BS8 1SJ

 Train: Clifton Down Station is the nearest station to the Arts Centre, you can change to this station from Temple Meads.

 Bus Route: The Arts Centre is situated a short walk from Whiteladies Road.
 (No 40 Bus from Centre).

 We have partnered with Clifton Hotels and Berkeley Suites this year to offer 10% discounted stays when quoting ‘REBELFILMFEST‘.
 You can book your stay with them here: https://cliftonhotels.com/bristol-hotels

 This will be our first Rebel Film Festival outside of Plymouth, and we couldn’t be more excited about it!
 We’ve got big plans for our event in Bristol… expect a strong line-up of incredible international short films, feature film screenings with Q&A’s, networking parties, delicious local street food and of course, it wouldn’t be Bristol without some amazing craft beer.

-The weekend-long festival will be taking place in the Redgrave Theatre on the 23rd and 24th February 2019, with an impressive cinema set-up, pop-up bar and food.
+The weekend-long festival will be taking place in the 1532 Performing Arts Centre on the 23rd and 24th February 2019, with an impressive cinema set-up, pop-up bar and food.
 Our call for entries is now open and we’ve got a specialist award category for local filmmakers.

-With a high quality audio visual system, comfortable tiered seating (317 seats) & well-stocked bar we couldn’t have asked for better venue for our first event in Bristol.
-During the festival weekend we’ll also be setting up a pop-up Rebel themed bar behind the screen to provide extra space for attendees to relax, network and hang out between screenings, with on-site food provided by one of Bristol’s best street food vendors.
+Ideally located near the Clifton Triangle, with a high quality audio visual system, comfortable tiered seating (240 seats) & well-stocked bar we couldn’t have asked for better venue for our first event in Bristol.
+During the festival weekend we’ll also be setting up a pop-up Rebel bar for attendees to relax, network and hang out between screenings, with on-site food provided by one of Bristol’s best street food vendors.